valkey-io/iovalkey/README.md

 ## Transforming Arguments & Replies

-Most Redis commands take one or more Strings as arguments, and replies are sent back as a single String or an Array of Strings.
+Most Valkey commands take one or more Strings as arguments, and replies are sent back as a single String or an Array of Strings.
 However, sometimes you may want something different.
 For instance, it would be more convenient if the `HGETALL` command returns a hash (e.g. `{ key: val1, key2: v2 }`) rather than an array of key values (e.g. `[key1, val1, key2, val2]`).